-[Comment to Article 8.5: Persons who are an organ or sit in a8.6: Staff members, commission members, consultants and officials of the Results Management Authority or its affiliates (eg.ISRM - Version 42.0 - May 2019December 2018 December 2018 member federation or confederation), as well as any Person involved in the pre-adjudication of the matter cannot be appointed as members and/or clerks of hearing panels of that Results Management Authority.
-Further, hearing panels shall be in a position to conduct the hearing and decision-making process without interference from the Results Management Authority or any third party.]
+[Comment to Article 8.6: As per Comment to Code Article 8.1, Operational Independence means that (1) board members, staff members, commission members, consultants and officials of the Results Management Authority or its affiliates (e.g. member federation or confederation), as well as any person involved in the investigation and pre-adjudication of the matter, cannot be appointed as members and/or clerks (to the extent that such clerk is involved in the deliberation process and/or drafting of any decision) of hearing panels of that Results Management Authority and (2) that hearing panels shall be in a position to conduct the hearing and decision-making process without interference from the Results Management Authority or any third party.]

-8.68.6Anti-Doping Organizations shall provide adequate resources to ensure that hearing panels are able to fulfil their tasks efficiently and independently and otherwise in accordance with this Article 8.0.8.
+8.7 Anti-Doping Organizations shall provide adequate resources to ensure that hearing panels are able to fulfil their tasks efficiently and independently and otherwise in accordance with this Article 8.

-8.7 [Comment to Article 8.7: All agreed fees and reasonable expenses of the hearing panels shall be timely paid by the Results Management Authority.]
+[Comment to Article 8.7: All agreed fees and reasonable expenses of the hearing panels shall be timely paid by the Results Management Authority.]

-- 8.78.8 The Hearing Process shall respect, at a minimum, all of the following principles: - a) The hearing panel members must remain fair and impartial and operationally independent at all times; - b) The Hearing Process shall be accessible and affordable;
+- 8.8 The Hearing Process shall respect, at a minimum, all of the following principles: - a) The hearing panel must remain fair, impartial and Operationally Independent at all times; - b) The Hearing Process shall be accessible and affordable;

-[Comment to Article 8.78.8 b): Procedural fees, if any, shall be set at a level that does not prevent the accused personPerson from accessing the hearing.
+[Comment to Article 8.8 b): Procedural fees, if any, shall be set at a level that does not prevent the accused Person from accessing the hearing.
 When necessary, the Results Management Authority and/or the relevant hearing panel should consider establishing a legal aid mechanism in order to ensure such access.]